UTFOIL/Vectorization-Public/README.md

 %                           'machine-auto'     - Applies neural network categorization.
 All edges
 %                                                are passed to network.
 %
+% % % !!!!!!!!!!!!!!! not yet implemented
-% 'NetworkPath'             'prompt
+% % % 'NetworkPath'             'prompt
-%                           'built-in' (default) - Built-in network ...
+% % %                           'built-in' (default) - Built-in network ...
-%                           'train'              - Trains new network from all curation files found
+% % %                           'train'              - Trains new network from all curation files found
-%                                                  in the training folder in the vectorization base
+% % %                                                  in the training folder in the vectorization base
-%                                                  directory.
+% % %                                                  directory.
-%                           'yyMMdd-HHmmss'      - Imports network trained at yyMMdd-HHmmss from the
+% % %                           'yyMMdd-HHmmss'      - Imports network trained at yyMMdd-HHmmss from the
-%                                                  network folder in the vectorization base
+% % %                                                  network folder in the vectorization base
-%                                                  directory.
+% % %                                                  directory.
-%                           'recent'             - Imports network trained most recently from the
+% % %                           'recent'             - Imports network trained most recently from the
-%                                                  network folder in the vectorization base
+% % %                                                  network folder in the vectorization base
-%                                                  directory.
+% % %                                                  directory.
 %
 % 'Forgetful'               'none' (default)   - No intermediate data files will be deleted
 %                           'original'         - Deletes intermediate copies of the input images